Adam5Wu/Micro-power-SMPS/README.md

 V2 is also flawed, due to the failure to consider shutdown discharge circuit.
 It was discovered on prototype PCB, a patch was made using diode, which confirmed the expected operation with the flaw corrected.

+V3 had a bad layout bug, the first batch of PCB not usable.
-V3 is currently pending validation.
+V3a (same circuit, new layout) is currently pending validation.
 Prototype PCB has been ordered, eta.
-Mid-March 2016.
+End-March 2016.

 ## Layout Software Used
 PCBWeb http://www.pcbweb.com/